home-assistant/home-assistant.io/source/developers/index.markdown

 footer: true
 ---

-Home Assistant is build from the ground-up to be easily extensible by other developers using components.
+Home Assistant is built from the ground up to be easily-extensible by other developers using components.
 It uses [Python 3](https://www.python.org/) for the backend and [Polymer (Webcomponents)](https://www.polymer-project.org/) for the frontend.

 Home Assistant is open-source and MIT licensed.
 The source can be found here: